bcgov/containerization-and-cloud-economic-model/docs/developer-guide.md

 * Node.js 12.x or higher

+Once you have those prerequisites, refer to the appropriate sections below on getting your environment set up depending on how you are planning on locally running your application.

+#### Docker Setup

 If you want to run the application prerequisites through Docker, you will need the following:

 * Docker Desktop Community Edition 2.3.x.x or higher

+Refer to the [Local Infrastructure](../local-infrastructure/README.md) guide on how to setup and run the application.

+#### Bare Metal Setup

 If you want to run this application on "bare-metal", you will also need the following: